 There are thousands of geographical reference systems.
 In order to combine datasets with different geographical reference systems into a map, the datasets will have to be transformed (projected) to the chosen geographical reference system of the map.
-If you want to know more about geographical reference systems and map projections, you could take some Geomatics courses (Geographical Information Systems, Cartography, Geodesy, ...).
+If you want to know more about geographical reference systems and map projections in general, please see the More Information links below, or look into Geomatics courses (Geographical Information Systems, Cartography, Geodesy), as projections are an advanced topic for beginners.

 To set up projections you must define one projection object for the output image (in the MAP object) and one projection object for each layer (in the LAYER objects) to be projected.
-MapServer relies on the Proj.4 library for projections.
-Projection objects therefore consist of a series of PROJ.4 keywords, which are either specified within the object directly or referred to in an EPSG file.
-An EPSG file is a lookup file containing projection parameters, and is part of the PROJ.4 library.
+MapServer relies on the PROJ library for projections.
+Projection objects therefore consist of a series of PROJ keywords, which are either specified within the object directly or referred to in an EPSG file.
+An EPSG file is a lookup file containing projection parameters, and is part of the PROJ library.

 The following two examples both define the same projection (UTM zone 15, NAD83), but use 2 different methods: